Brad Fast: Professional

 Fast played seven games with the Lock Monsters to finish off the 2002–03 season, and started with that team full-time for the 2003–04 season.
-He was called up and played one game with the parent Hurricanes, becoming one of only four players to score a goal in his only NHL game.
-Fast scored his first career goal in his first career NHL game, tallying the team's sixth goal with 2:26 remaining to send the game into overtime tied at six.
+He was called up and played one game with the parent Hurricanes on April 4, 2004, becoming one of only four players to score a goal in his only National Hockey League game.
+Fast scored the team's sixth goal with 2:26 remaining to send the game into overtime.
 Former Spartan Rod Brind'Amour (1988–89) set up Fast's game-tying goal.
 Fast became the 16th Hurricane player to score a goal in his NHL debut.
 His goal was also the last ever scored that resulted in a tie game in the NHL, as the league moved to a shoot-out the following season.

 The 2004–05 lockout season was mostly spent with the Lock Monsters, but Fast was demoted to the ECHL and spent the end of the season (and the playoffs) with the Florida Everblades.

 Fast was signed by the Los Angeles Kings and played the 2005–06 season with their AHL club, the Manchester Monarchs.
 Fast signed with the Swiss club Langnau for the 2006–07 season.
 In the following year, he also played for Red Bull Salzburg EC in the Austrian League.

 In May 2008, Fast signed with Anyang Halla for a one-year deal.
 On September 2, Fast was named assistant captain for Halla.
 He became the first import player ever to be named assistant captain in franchise history.
 In February 2009, Fast re-signed for two more years.

 After his final year with Anyang Halla, Fast retired.